Northesk Parish Church

 Classes are 10.35 am for toddlers/pre-schoolers (younger siblings welcome) and 11.30 am for babies.
 No charges for class fees for babies under 6 months old or baby sibllings under 18 months.
 For older siblings it's just £1.50 extra per week.
 If anyone is interested they are welcome to try their classes with their 3 for £10 offer.
 See Facebook: Jo Jingles Edinburgh, East Lothian, Midlothian and Borders.

-Parents and Tots meet on Wednesday mornings, at 10 am - games and toys for kids, tea/coffee and chat for parents (and grandparents).
-Contact Lorraine McBrearty on 07486 386027 or 0131 281 8401 or drillermcbrearty@hotmail.com for more details.
+Big Little Ones (formerly Parents and Tots) meet on every second Wednesday afternoons from 3.30 pm to 5.30 pm - games and toys for kids, tea/coffee and chat for parents (and grandparents).
+Contact Lorraine McBrearty o 07486 386027 or 0131 281 8401 or drillermcbrearty@hotmail.com for more details.
+Big Little Ones started on 26th February 2020, and will meet fortnightly after that.

 Northesk Drama and Musicals Club